MbinOrg/mbin/docs/docker_deployment_guide.md

 docker compose up -d
 ```

+_Note:_ If run into any issues (for example you needed to adapt the `.env` file to fix a typo), be sure to execute `docker compose down` followed by `docker compose up -d` again, so the latest changes will be applied in the Docker containers.

 See your running containers via: `docker ps`.

 Then, you should be able to access the new instance via [http://localhost:8008](http://localhost:8008).